Where to buy: Amazon

 The ingredients are mostly organic, here’s the full list:

 Soy Protein Isolate, Organic Tapioca Syrup, Ground Peanuts, Organic Agave Syrup, Organic Dried Cane Syrup, Fractionated Palm Kernel Oil, Glycerine, Organic Agave Inulin, Partially Defatted Peanut Flour, Omega Blend (Flaxseed, Chia Seed), Cocoa, Tapioca Starch, Organic Soy Protein Isolate, Natural Flavor, Salt, Soy Lecithin, Cocoa (Processed With Alkali), Unsweetened Chocolate, Rosemary Extract.

 There is a ton of sugar in these bars coming from multiple sources (tapioca syrup, agave syrup, cane syrup), it certainly isn’t a healthy bar.

-Also note that the glycerine is vegan (derived from plants), and also that there is palm oil in these bars.
+Note that the glycerine here is vegan (derived from plants), and also that there is palm oil in these bars.

 Personally, I avoid palm oil as much as possible (see why many vegans don’t eat palm oil), so that would rule out this bar for me, but make your own call.
 If you’re not a vegan or don’t mind it, then it’s a non-issue.